himabindu-github/hackbio/stage-0/README.md

 ## The task
 Use any data structure of your choice to organize the following information
-	•	Your names
+- Your names
-	•	Your slack username
+- Your Slack username
-	•	Your email
+- Your email address
-	•	Your hobby
+- Your hobbies
-	•	Your countries
+- Your countries of origin
-	•	Your discipline
-	•	Your preferred programming language
+- Your preferred programming language

 ## What I did
 Used R programming language to perform the task.